mendix/RestServices/README.md

 #### Enable Change Tracking

 The *Enable Change Tracking* property has significant impact on the behavior and internal working of the service.
 It introduces a cache in which the JSON representation of each objects are stored and provides the possibility to synchronize with consumers over time.
-See the [Data synchronisation](Data synchronisation) section for more details.
+See the [Data synchronisation](#data-synchronisation) section for more details.
 Enabling change tracking has the following consequences:

 * Two new endpoints are created: *rest/service/changes/list* and *rest/service/changes/feed*.
 Both endpoints provide a list of all changes which where made to the *source* collection.
 The endpoints accept an `rev` parameter, which can be used to only retrieve changes which were not synced yet.
 The API and behavior are heavily inspired by the [CouchDB changes API](http://couchdb.readthedocs.org/en/latest/api/database/changes.html).
 * Requests are served from the cache instead of the database directly.
 To update an item in the cache, the model needs to call `publishUpdate` or `publishDelete`.
+This can either be done as *after commit* / *after delete* event, or in the logic of your model.
 Changes are not visible for consumers until one of these methods is called by the model.
 * It is no longer possible to use the `'[%CurrentUser%]'` token in constraints; the cache is shared with all users connecting to the server so different users can no longer be distinguished.
 * The performance of retrieving objects is improved, since they are stored in serialized form internally.
 * If, for example, the domain model of your *source* or *view* object changes, the cache becomes stale.
 Most model changes are detected by the RestServices module automatically, but you can force rebuilding the complete index by invoking `RebuildServiceIndex`.